wpilibsuite/allwpilib/design-docs/modes.md

 Notably these use cases span both matches and off-field testing.

-Secondarily, some teams may want to use different code structures for different use cases (e.g. linear for autonomous and iterative for test or teleop; or command-based for autonomous and teleop and linear for tests).
+Secondarily, some teams may want to use different code structures for different use cases (e.g. linear for autonomous and iterative for test or teleop).

 # Background